• Skip to main content

 America’s Truck Drivers Can’t Stay Home

-April 30, 2020 by Danylo Terleckyj Leave a Comment
+April 30, 2020 by Levinson and Stefani Leave a Comment

 When we think about the people in our communities who definitely can’t work from home, we most often think of emergency room doctors and nurses, and rightly so.
 However, there are many workers on the front lines in the fight against the spread of COVID-19 who may not be top of mind for most people, yet their contributions are vital to allowing people to get food and supplies in this critical time.